 The Company has various non-cancelable, long-term operating leases, the largest of which are for office space including the corporate headquarters, agency locations, VIP claims centers and law offices.
 Other operating leases consist of auto leases and various office equipment.
 The Company has no finance leases.
-Our leases have remaining lease terms of one year to eight years, some of which include options to extend the leases for up to five years.
+Our leases have remaining lease terms of one year to five years, some of which also include options to extend the leases for an additional five-year period.

 Certain lease agreements contain renewal options and, in addition to the minimum annual rentals, generally provide for payment of a share of the real estate taxes and operating expenses in excess of a base amount.
-Rental expense for our office space, law offices and VIP claims centers was \$3,948, \$3,852 and \$3,477 for the years ended December 31, 2022, 2021, and 2020, respectively.
+Rental expense for our office space, law offices and VIP claims centers was \$4,294, \$3,948 and \$3,852 for the years ended December 31, 2023, 2022, and 2021, respectively.
 All leases expire prior to 2029.
 The Company expects that in the normal course of business, leases that expire will be renewed.